shsagir/play-area-sync/docs/git-deployment.md

 ## Get ready

 We assume that you have: [Git installed](git) locally and know the basics.
-We further assume that [your public SSH key saved with your fortrabbit Account](ssh-keys) as authentication to access code is done with these keys.
+We further assume that you know about [access methods](/access-methods)  here on fortrabbit, so either have your SSH keys installed or your [Dashboard](/dashboard) password handy.

 ## Usage